-The University vice president for finance and administration will periodically review the Debt Policy to ensure it remains consistent with the University's objectives and industry standards.
+The University Vice President for Finance and Administration will periodically review the Debt Policy to ensure it remains consistent with the University's objectives and industry standards.
 Any recommendations for changes to the policy will be brought to the Finance and Administration Committee.

-On at least an annual basis, the University vice president for finance and administration will review the University's debt capacity and affordability ratios and will report any concerns to the

-Finance and Administration Committee of the Board.
-In addition, as part of the Board approval process for external financings, the University vice president for finance and administration will inform the Board of the impact of the University's debt capacity and affordability ratios, as well as the operating budget.
+On at least an annual basis, the University Vice President for Finance and Administration will review the University's debt capacity and affordability ratios and will report any concerns to the Finance and Administration Committee of the Board.
+In addition, as part of the Board approval process for external financings, the University Vice President for Finance and Administration will inform the Board of the impact on the University's debt capacity and affordability ratios, as well as the operating budget.